DeltaLabo/rsim/README.md

 1. Release the `R` button, and then `B`.
 1. Re-upload the code.

-#### The code was succesfully uploaded, but the programmer is stuck in `Hard resetting via RTS pin...`.
+#### The code was successfully uploaded, but the programmer is stuck in `Hard resetting via RTS pin...`.

 - Press the `R` button once.
 The code should now be running.